alsgkals2/alsgkals2/README.md

 ### Hola, I'm Minha Kim 👋
-- 🔭 I’m currently Master course in Software Department of Sungkyunkwan University
+- 🔭 I graduated Master course in Software Department of Sungkyunkwan University
 - 🌱 I’m currently learning Machine/Deep Learning
 - 👯 I’m looking to learn any Interasting Technologies
 - 💬 Ask me If you have some Question
 - 😄 Pronouns: She/Mina/Charlotte(?)
-- ⚡ Fun fact: I spend most of my time in the lab !
+- ⚡ Fun fact: I spent most of my time in the lab !
 (DASH)

 <!---
 ### Programming Languages  :rocket: